nashville-software-school/bangazon-inc/book-2-mvc/chapters/VIEW_MODELS.md

 Currently the Create and Edit forms for Owners have a text input field to collect an owner's neighborhood Id.
 It was mentioned ealier that we'd ideally like to have that be a dropdown list instead.
 We can make this happen with view models.
 Once again, lets think about what we'd need to have in _state_ if this were a React application.

-- properties for all the Owner form fields
+- Properties for all the Owner form fields
-- a list of available options for the dropdown
+- A list of available options for the dropdown

 Create a new class inside the ViewModels folder and name it `OwnerFormViewModel`.
 Add the following code